 The test requires the athlete to perform as many Burpees as possible in 30 seconds.

-The correct technique for one Burpee is: stand erect with the arms by the side – bend the knees and place the hands on the floor in front of the feet (squat position) - thrust the legs back to assume a push up position with a straight line from the shoulders to the heels - return to the squat position - return to the standing position.
+The correct technique for one Burpee is: stand erect with the arms by the side - bend the knees and place the hands on the floor in front of the feet (squat position) - thrust the legs back to assume a push-up position with a straight line from the shoulders to the heels - return to the squat position - return to the standing position.

+I have been unable to locate any normative data for this test.
 A good result for this test is >16 Burpees for men and >12 for women.

 Analysis of the test result is by comparing it with the athlete's previous results for this test.
 It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's strength, agility and balance.